 Do you dream of a high fashion wardrobe but you don’t have a trendy label fashion budget?
-Check out top wiki for affordable outfit ideas.
 I love clothes and so do my girls and (shhh) even the Big Guy.
 Fashion is our passion after travel and equal to food.
 We love nice clothes that feel good, wear well and look good on us.
 My favorite clothes are the ones that are made so well that you feel naked when you wear them.
 Not too bulky.
 Not too tight.
 No gross cheapy fabrics that hang weird.
 I want clothes that fit and move with my body and look and feel good on me.
 When I learned to shop smart, it elevated my fashion game to a whole new level.

 My current wardrobe is pretty amazing.
 I’ve been a “clothes whore” since it was “clothes horse”.
 That’s how long I’ve been addicted to fashion.
 I got my first job just for that specific reason, to buy myself a trendy fashion wardrobe.
 But, full disclosure, I’m also pretty budget-conscious.
 What can I say, I grew up poor and as much as I love the good life and nice things, spending money on myself isn’t something that I think I will ever be comfortable with.